Lindamusundi47/Stroke-Risk-Analysis-and-Visualization-using-R-and-Power-BI/README.md

 ## Exploratory Data Analysis (EDA)
 EDA was conducted in R to examine:
-- Age and BMI distributions
+- Age and BMI distributions<a href="
 - Stroke prevalence across demographic groups
 - Relationships between stroke and clinical risk factors